-Being able to communicate with these audiences is important for any company because once you acquire them, you will have obtained a loyal and passionate audience that will defend your brand and content.
+Being able to communicate with these audiences is important for any company.
+This is because once you acquire them, you will have obtained a loyal audience that will defend your brand.

 Younger Viewers are Fine With Watching Longer Video Content